Uncovering Hidden HVAC Costs: The Key to Energy Efficiency and Savings

 Equipment Age Isn't the Major Problem

-The assumption is often that energy waste comes from “old units.”
-But in truth, the problem is largely behavioural, not mechanical.
+Many assume that energy waste stems from “old units.”
+However, the issue is largely behavioural, not mechanical.

 This hidden HVAC waste is universal.
-It also appears in:
+It appears in:

 Whether the building is a courthouse, a university, a fast-food outlet, or a shopping centre, the same pattern repeats: systems that appear off are often quietly operating in the background.